 dependency and other issues that can be addressed through various types of treatment

 and supportive services.
 The program offers veterans an opportunity to avoid prosecution

 The Smith County Veterans Court Coordinator in cooperation with the Veterans Affairs

 and Smith County District Attorney’s office will work with the Justice Involved

 Veteran to determine eligibility.
 Minimum eligibility is a veteran of active duty,

 National Guard, or Reserve Armed Forces with an honorable discharge, have service-connected

-PTSD, SUD, TBI or other mental health problems, and first time non-violent misdemeanor
+PTSD, SUD, TBI or other mental health problems, and be charged with a misdemeanor offense.

 For more information on this program contact Michael Roark, Smith County Veteran